0xrayn/0xrayn/README.md

 Hey!
 I'm **Ryan**, a Full Stack Developer from **Pasuruan, Indonesia** 🇮🇩

-I focus on building robust backend systems and cloud-native applications, from designing scalable APIs across multiple stacks to deploying containerized services on GCP and AWS.
-I care deeply about clean architecture, performance, and developer experience.
+I'm a Full Stack Developer with a strong focus on backend engineering.
+I specialize in building scalable systems and cloud-native applications, handling everything from API design across multiple stacks to deploying containerized services on GCP and AWS.
+While I work across the stack, most of my strength lies in designing efficient, reliable, and maintainable backend architectures.

 - ☁️ Currently deepening expertise in **Google Cloud & AWS** infrastructure
-- 🤖 Building **AI-integrated** web applications and automation tools
+- 🤖 Building **AI-integrated** applications and automation systems
-- 🎨 I love crafting interfaces with a **Web3 aesthetic** dark, sharp, and immersive
+- 🎨 Interested in **Web3-style interfaces** futuristic, minimal, and immersive
 - 🎹 When not coding, you'll find me listening to Moonlight Sonata
 - ⚡ I believe great software is **fast, minimal, and purposeful**